cirosantilli/linux-cheat/od.md

+#od

-Utilities similar to `od` that can be used to view binary data.
+`od` and similar tools used to view binary data.

 Very useful for viewing binary data which contains values which cannot be interpreted as some character set (ASCII, UTF-8) that can be printed to terminal screen.